-ADA-compliant curb ramps are federally required at all intersection, midblock, and other crossings where curbs and vertical elevation changes are present along the pedestrian route.
+ADA-compliant curb ramps as design elements are federally required at all intersection, mid-block, and other crossings where curbs and vertical elevation changes are present along the pedestrian route.

 Accessible curb ramps support independent travel for all people, including people with physical disabilities, people pushing strollers or people towing suitcases or other wheeled objects.

-Use directional curb ramps (as illustrated) instead of diagonal (blended transition) curb ramps to channelize pedestrian traffic and improve navigability for people with low vision.
+Use directional curb ramps (as illustrated) instead of

+diagonal (blended transition) curb ramps to channelize pedestrian traffic and improve navigability for people with low vision.